robrich/product-catalog/README.md

    You may need to edit these details to match your Docker configuration.

-7. `npm run start` and connect to https://localhost:3000
+4. `npm run start` and connect to https://localhost:3000

+### Setup Vue SPA

+The `app` folder contains the Single Page Application (SPA) presented to users.

+1. `cd app`

+2. `npm install` to get all the Node modules.

+3. `npm run serve` loads up the application in dev mode.

+4. Open a browser to http://localhost:8080/

 LICENSE